ton/PLYwoot/README.md

 };
 ```

-The UV coordinates can not be initialized directly from the PLY data that we saw earlier.
+The UV-coordinates can not be initialized directly from the PLY data that we saw earlier.
 For this, PLYwoot provides a `plywoot::reflect::Stride` type, that allows skipping over types in the target type, as follows:

 ```cpp
 using namespace plywoot::reflect;
 using VertexLayout = Layout<Stride<double>, Stride<double>, Pack<double, 3>>;
 ```

-#### Parsing the triangle element
+### Parsing the triangle element

 To parse the triangle data in the PLY file listed above to our target type `Triangle`, the following layout can be used: